-Based in the northeastern coastal city of Alcudia, this lesser visited region offers the fantastic weather and terrain that Mallorca is famous for, but maintains a more intimate Spanish charm than the Palma metropolis.
+Based in the northeastern coastal city of Alcudia, IRONMAN 70.3 Mallorca offers fantastic weather and classic Mallorcan terrain, with a slightly more intimate Spanish charm than the metropolis of Palma.

 The well established European summer holiday destination sits alongside thousands of years of history, with the Alcudia Old Town castle walls standing tall since the 14th century.
 With a rich mediaeval history and a long standing love affair with world class sporting events, Mallorca is the perfect match for IRONMAN.